Autonomous stabilization of remote entanglement in a cascaded quantum network

 \subsection{Stabilization and detection of entanglement}

-With the setup characterized, the protocol for stabilizing and detecting entanglement is conceptually simple (Fig.~\ref{fig:concept}B,C): To stabilize entanglement we apply drives on both qubits simultaneously, at the same drive frequency $\omega_d$ and with Rabi rates $\Omega_{A,B}$.
-After the qubits have reached their steady state, we turn off the stabilization drives and immediately perform full quantum state tomography.
+With the setup characterized, the protocol for stabilizing and detecting entanglement is conceptually simple (Fig.~\ref{fig:concept}b,c): We apply drives on both qubits simultaneously, at the same drive frequency $\omega_d$ and with Rabi rates $\Omega_{A,B}$.
+After the qubits have reached their steady state (approximately \qty{1}{\micro\second}, see below) we turn off the stabilization drives and immediately perform full quantum state tomography.
 Tomography is performed by single-qubit pre-rotations setting the measurement axis, followed by a standard dispersive qubit measurement of the $\sigma_z$ component of the qubit state~\cite{blaisCavityQuantumElectrodynamics2004a}.
-By measuring a complete set of measurement operators in this way, the full quantum state of the system can be reconstructed~\cite{paris2004quantum}.
+By measuring a complete set of measurement operators in this way, the full quantum state of the system can be reconstructed.

 A crucial challenge in accurately inferring the quantum state of the qubits is their short lifetime.
 The waveguide coupling leads to $T_1$ times that are non-negligible compared to the duration of the pre-rotations, and are on the order of the fastest reported dispersive qubit measurements~\cite{walterRapidHighFidelitySingleShot2017a,sunadaFastReadoutReset2022b}.
 As a consequence of these timescales, high-fidelity single-shot readout is infeasible and the measurement operators do not correspond to simple Pauli operators.
-To overcome this challenge, we combine numerical simulations of the relaxation process with quantum detector tomography~\cite{lundeen_tomography_2009,blumoff_implementing_2016}.
-This procedure characterizes the measurement in the form of positive operator-valued measures (POVMs), and their knowledge lets us reconstruct the quantum state using a convex optimization.
-In this way, we reliably reconstruct the two-qubit density matrix, $\rho$, with small uncertainties~\cite{methods}.
-We then determine directly the degree of observed entanglement using the concurrence, $\conc(\rho) = \sqrt{2(1 - \mathrm{Tr}(\rho^2_A))}$, where $\rho_A$ is the reduced density matrix of qubit A~\cite{hillEntanglementPairQuantum1997}; $\conc > 0$ is proof of distillable entanglement and $\conc = 1$ corresponds to maximally entangled states.
+To overcome this challenge, we combine numerical simulations of the relaxation process with quantum detector tomography.
+This procedure characterizes the measurement in the form of positive operator-valued measures (POVMs), and their knowledge lets us reconstruct the quantum state using a convex optimization~\cite{lundeen_tomography_2009}.
+In this way, we reliably reconstruct the two-qubit density matrix, $\rho$, with small uncertainties (Appendix~\ref{app:analysis}).
+We then determine directly the degree of observed entanglement using the concurrence, an entanglement monotone, where $\conc > 0$ is proof of distillable entanglement and $\conc = 1$ corresponds to maximally entangled states.